 DECEMBER Three weeks later I got the vivitrol shot and went home for Christmas with over a month sober.
 Let me tell you, Christmas was amazing.
 It was the first one in probably six years that I wasn’t high or in rehab.

 2017 I started off the new year landing a full time at a daycare.
 I started working 8-10 hour days, Monday thru Friday.
-I found my place in the toddler room and have fallen in love with 12 lil shitheads.
 I paid off all our bills and have been able to keep up with rent.
 I’ve gotten vivitrol shots every month since December.
 I’ve gotten off of all the medications I was prescribed in rehab and am happier than ever.
 I smoke weed as a personal choice, I understand that many people discredit my sobriety completely because of that but that’s your problem, not mine.
 I’ve seen first hand how weed does not work for everyone and can quickly lead people back to their drug of choice.
 But I’ve been able to tame my anxiety and get off of seroquel.
 I now sleep semi normally for the first time like ever.

 My life is falling in place but dear god, it did not come easily nor quickly.
 It took a lot of pain to find happiness and a lot of chaos to find peace.
 I’m living proof that sobriety, whatever that looks like to you, is possible no matter what you’ve been through or how deep your grave is.